5 Fast-Growing Shade Trees to Plant Now

 They’re quick and pretty with no mess.

-Recent storms in the South toppled lots of shade trees, opening yards to the searing summer sun.
+Storms in the South can topple lots of shade trees, opening yards to the searing summer sun.
 Faithful readers asked me to suggest replacements that wouldn’t take 50 years to reach a decent size or cause problems like invasive roots or messy litter.
 OK, Grumpians, here you go.
 These are good trees for young homeowners just starting out too.
 Keep in mind that unless you have a big property, one big shade tree on the sunny side of the house may be enough.
 Allow 1,600 square-feet per tree (40’ x 40’), so it’ll have room to grow naturally and won’t swallow the yard.
 Fall is the best time to plant.